 The program provides the opportunity for employers to engage employees in priority training to address current workforce development needs.

-Employers can partner with a training provider pre-approved by the Department of Employment, Small Business and Training, known as a pre-qualified supplier (PQS), to enrol eligible employees in the subsidised training available under the program.
+Employers can partner with a training provider pre-approved by the Department of Youth Justice, Employment, Small Business and Training, known as a Skills Assure supplier (SAS), to enrol eligible employees in the subsidised training available under the program.

-A list of PQS delivering training under the Higher Level Skills program is available on the Queensland Skills Gateway.
+A list of SAS delivering training under the Higher Level Skills program is available on the Queensland Skills Gateway.

-For more information on choosing a PQS, read the training consumer tips.
+For more information on choosing a SAS, read the training consumer tips.

 Which employees are eligible?

-Does the employer need to contribute to the cost of the training?
+Does the employer need to contribute to the cost of training?

-The amount of the co-contribution fee is determined by the PQS.
-The fee may be paid on behalf of the individual by the employer or a third party unrelated to the PQS but cannot be paid or waived by the SAS or any organisation related to the SAS, unless approved by the department.
+The fee amount of the co-contribution fee is determined by the SAS.
+The co-contribution fee may be paid on behalf of the individual by the employer or another third party, but cannot be paid or waived by the SAS or any organisation related to the SAS, unless approved by the department.